-- AP.A: Algorithms People evaluate and select algorithms based on performance, reusability, and ease of implementation.
-Knowledge of common algorithms improves how people develop software, secure data, and store information (9-12.AP.A.1). - AP.V: Variables Data structures are used to manage program complexity.
-Programmers choose data structures based on functionality, storage, and performance tradeoffs (9-12.AP.V.1). - AP.C: Control Programmers consider tradeoffs related to implementation, readability, and program performance when selecting and combining control structures (9-12.AP.C.1 and 9-12.AP.C.2). - AP.M: Modularity Complex programs are designed as systems of interacting modules, each with a specific role, coordinating for a common overall purpose.
-These modules can be procedures within a program; combinations of data and procedures; or independent, but interrelated, programs.
-Modules allow for better management of complex tasks (9-12.AP.M.1 and 9-12.AP.M.2). - AP.PD: Program Development Diverse teams can develop programs with a broad impact through careful review and by drawing on the strengths of members in different roles.
+Practice Connection Concept Connection Practice 2.
+Collaborating Around Computing Evaluate and select technological tools that can be used to collaborate on a project (9-12.AP.PD.4).
+Practice 3.
+Recognizing and Defining Computational Problems Decompose complex real-world problems into manageable subproblems that could integrate existing solutions or procedures (9-12.AP.C.1 and 9-12.AP.M.1).
+Practice 4.
+Developing and Using Abstractions Extract common features from a set of interrelated processes or complex phenomena (9-12.AP.V.1).
+Practice 5.
+Creating Computational Artifacts Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time and resource constraints, and user expectations (9-12.AP.PD.1).
+Create a computational artifact for practical intent, personal expression, or to address a societal issue (9-12.AP.A.1, 9-12.AP.C.1-2, and 9-12.AP.M.2).
+Practice 6.
+Testing and Refining Computational Artifacts Evaluate and refine a computational artifact multiple times to enhance its performance, reliability, usability, and accessibility (9-12.AP.PD.3).
+Practice 7.
+Communicating About Computing Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose (9-12.AP.PD.5).
+Articulate ideas responsibly by observing intellectual property rights and giving appropriate attribution (9-12.AP.PD.2).
+Algorithms and Programming AP.A: Algorithms - People evaluate and select algorithms based on performance, reusability, and ease of implementation.
+Knowledge of common algorithms improves how people develop software, secure data, and store information (9-12.AP.A.1).
+AP.V: Variables - Data structures are used to manage program complexity.
+Programmers choose data structures based on functionality, storage, and performance tradeoffs (9-12.AP.V.1).
+AP.C: Control - Programmers consider tradeoffs related to implementation, readability, and program performance when selecting and combining control structures (9-12.AP.C.1 and 9-12.AP.C.2).
+AP.M: Modularity - Complex programs are design as systems of interacting modules, each with a specific role, coordinating for a common overall purpose.
+These modules can be procedures within program; combinations of data and procedures; or independent, but interrelated, programs.
+Modules allow for better management of complex tasks (9-12.AP.M.1 and 9-12.AP.M.2).
+AP.PD: Program Development - Diverse teams can develop programs with a broad impact through careful review and by drawing on the strengths of members in different roles.
 Design decisions often involve tradeoffs.
-The development of complex programs is aided by resources such as libraries and tools to edit and manage parts of the program.
-Systematic analysis is critical for identifying the effects of lingering bugs (9-12.AP.PD.1-5).
+The development of complex program.
+Systematic analysis is critical for identifying the effect of lingering bugs (9-12.AP.PD.1-5).